lizardfs/documentation/source/man/mfsmetarestore.8.rst

 ===========

-When *mfsmetarestore* is called with both *-m* and *-o* options, it replays given 'CHANGELOGFILEs' on 'OLDMETADATAFILE' and writes result to 'NEWMETADATAFILE'.
+When *mfsmetarestore* is called with both *-m* and *-o* options, it replays given *CHANGELOGFILEs* on *OLDMETADATAFILE* and writes result to *NEWMETADATAFILE*.
 Multiple change log files can be given.

-*mfsmetarestore* with just the *-m* 'METADATAFILE' option dumps LizardFS metadata image file in human readable form.
+*mfsmetarestore* with just the *-m* *METADATAFILE* option dumps LizardFS metadata image file in human readable form.

 *mfsmetarestore* called with -a option automatically performs all operations needed to merge change log files.
-The master data directory can be specified using -d 'DIRECTORY' option.
+The master data directory can be specified using -d DIRECTORY option.

 *mfsmetarestore* -g with path to metadata files, prints the latest metadata version that can be restored from disk.

 Prints 0 if metadata files are corrupted.

--v
-  print version information and exit
--?
-  print version information and exit
 -a
   autorestore mode (see above)
 -d <DATAPATH>